SNflows/FLOWSql/README.md

 Things to keep in mind:

 - The generated SQL is echoed above the results so you can check it.
 With `--json` the echo is suppressed, keeping the output valid JSON.
-- **`--admin` is disabled for AI queries** — you will get a notice and the query runs unprivileged.
+- **`--admin` is force disabled for AI queries** — you will get a notice and the query runs unprivileged.
 - The request can take up to three minutes.
-- If you see an authorization error from the AI server, run `flowsql --upgrade`; the AI credentials ship with the binary and an old build may be using a retired key.
+- If you see an authorization error from the AI server, run `flowsql --upgrade`; the AI credentials may become outdated for the old build.

 Treat the generated SQL as a draft.
 It is good at exploratory questions, but read the echoed query before trusting a result you intend to publish.